-For other English-speaking or bi-lingual playgroups, have a look at Basel: Early Years Education Options for Expats.
+For other English-speaking or bi-lingual playgroups, have a look at Nurseries and kindergartens in Basel, recommended by expats.
 Some of the most popular with ex-pats are Lilliput (a small group run by a lovely irish lady) in Oberwil and for more athletic types the American/Swiss run Kids Camp, also in Oberwil.

 The Open Door also organises parent/toddler groups and playgroups for children aged 2 and above.
 Alternatively (or as well as), if you want to try immersing your family into the local language- maybe you are considering placing your child in local Swiss-German-speaking state school later in- there will be a "Spielgruppe" close to where you are living, usually one or two mornings per week, although there may well be a waiting list.
 Prices are usually very low compared to the international English-speaking options.